HNPE: Leveraging Global Parameters for Neural Posterior Estimation: HNPE : neural posterior estimation on Bayesian hierarchical models

 \subsection{Refining the approximation with multiple rounds}

-The optimization strategy described above yields a set of parameters $\bm{\phi}$ for which the KL divergence between the true posterior distribution $p$ and the approximation $q_{\bm{\phi}}$ is minimized, on average, for all possible values of ${x}_0$ and $\mathcal{X}$.
-This is sometimes called amortization, since the posterior distribution is expected to be well approximated for every possible observation as the number of simulations goes to infinity.
-However, it might be useful in some cases to focus the capacity of $q_{\bm{\phi}}$ to better estimate the posterior distribution for a specific choice of $\tilde{x}_0$ and $\tilde{\mathcal{X}}$.
-This is relevant, for instance, when the observed data is scarce and/or difficult to obtain or simulations of the model are costly.
+The optimization strategy above minimizes the KL divergence between the true posterior distribution $p$ and the approximation $q_{\bm{\phi}}$, on average, for all possible values of ${x}_0$ and $\mathcal{X}$.
+This is sometimes called amortization, since the posterior distribution is expected to be well approximated for every possible observation.
+However, when the observed data is scarce and/or difficult to obtain or simulations of the model are costly, it might be useful to focus the capacity of $q_{\bm{\phi}}$ to better estimate the posterior distribution for a specific choice of $\tilde{x}_0$ and $\tilde{\mathcal{X}}$.